Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 make
 ```

+Note:
+This step can require a large amount of RAM, especially when building with multi-locale enabled.
+If you are running in wsl or a container and your build fails, consider increasing the memory allocation.

 ## Building the Arkouda Documentation
 The Arkouda documentation is [here](https://bears-r-us.github.io/arkouda/).
 This section is only necessary
 if you're updating the documentation.